 2. Impact of the definition change on your responsiveness indicators

 As contacts are not currently calculated in the same way across all your channels, responsiveness indicators lack homogeneity and precision.
-For example, a Twitter conversation snoozed for 24 hours currently has a very strong impact on your average handling time (AHT).

 With the new definition of contact, your responsiveness indicators (AHT, ACT, ART, 1MRT) will be more representative of your agents' activity since they will be based on the arrival and departure of conversations on their desk.
 Therefore, you can expect lower values, as they will no longer take into account waiting or snooze times on which agents cannot influence.

 In the file below, you will find all the details of the calculation of the conversation and contact indicators: